Replicator#

 Click on the name of the new instance in the main view and note the authentication token shown in the tray.

-In distributed clusters, additional headless instances can be deployed by activating the Replicator service on the secondary reporter or any remote collector as follows:
+In distributed clusters, additional headless Replicator instances can be deployed by activating the Replicator service on the secondary reporter or any remote collector as follows:

 plixeruser and run:/user/share/replicator/util/setup.shEnter the following details when prompted: